Dragonflies and Damselflies

 Many species are endemic to Australia.

 Dragonflies and damselflies are predators.
 They feed on mosquitos, gnats and other small flying insects which they take on the wing.
-They hunt by sight.
 Their multi-faceted eyes allow for almost 360-degrees visibility.
+Therefore they hunt by sight.

-Away from the coast and in the upland region, dragonflies are mainly encountered during the warmer months of late spring and summer.
+Away from the coast and in the upland region, we mainly encounter dragonflies during the warmer months of late spring and summer.
 Nearer the coast the period of activity may start earlier and last much longer depending on the season.

 The life cycle comprises of three development stages, egg, larva and adult.
 In most species, eggs are laid in water, while a few insert their eggs in the stems of aquatic vegetation.
 Lava hatch from 6-30 days depending on water temperature.
 Like the adults the larva are predatory and hunt small, aquatic invertebrates.
 Once the larva is fully developed it climbs out of the water onto a plant stem, log or stone in preparation for its last stage of metamorphosis.